-The applications are generally made on notice and therefore must be served at least 14 clear days prior to the hearing of the application.
+Applications are usually made ‘on notice’ to the other side, and must be served at least 14 clear days before the hearing of the application.

-- Where the defendant in the claim has admitted liability to pay damages or some other sum of money
+- Where the defendant has admitted liability to pay damages or some other sum of money;

-- Where the claimant has already obtained judgment against the defendant and therefore the defendant is liable for damages or for a sum of money to be assessed
+- Where the claimant has already obtained judgment against the defendant, so the defendant is liable for damages or for a sum of money which still has to be assessed;

 - Where there are two or more defendants:

-- All the defendants are either- defendant that is insured in respect of the claim; a defendant whose liability will be met by an insurer under section 151 Road Traffic Act 1968; or a defendant that is a public body
+- Each defendant is either insured in respect of the claim; their liability will be met by an insurer under section 151 Road Traffic Act 1968; or is a public body.

 How will the court assess the amount of an interim payment?

 The court has to consider what is likely to be awarded at trial, and order an appropriate amount for an interim payment.
 The rules restrict the court’s discretion to a reasonable proportion of the figure for damages at trial.